hrgdavor/jsx6/apps/repl/demistify.jsx.md

 ```typescript
 <div class="title">{t('package_info')}</div>
 ```
-Which is not too bad, but the example at the begining of this chapter is nicer and cleaner to read.
+Which is not too bad, but the example at the beginning of this chapter is nicer and cleaner to read.

 ### Sample implementation